oggehllc/oggeh-html-parser/README.md

 ```
 5. Preview example template in browser at http://app.domain.ltd

+## IMPORTANT

+	You should not use Sandbox headers in production mode to avoid blocking your App along with your Developer Account for violating our terms and conditions!
+	If you're planning to use this example, remove the `SandBox` header from JavaScript (assets/js/main.js @line 70)

 ## How it Works

 The library has `.htaccess` file which redirects all requests at your Frontend Template to the above index file as follows: